 Most importantly, all this valuable labor data syncs to the cloud.
 Data is captured once from the field worker and accessible to the team in the office.
 Project managers view the information track labor hours and costs.
 The Accounting team can export the time card information and import it into their accounting system for payroll purposes.
 There is no need to reenter the information manually ensuring integrity and accuracy of data.

 How do time cards translate to productivity?

-Time card apps provide such great detailed information on the amount of labor and production units used throughout different phases of the project.
+More importantly, time card apps provide such great detailed information on the amount of labor and production units used throughout different phases of the project.
 Now, what do you do with the data?

-Why should you track labor productivity?
+Why should you track construction productivity rates?

 Most importantly, tracking labor productivity improves a subcontractor’s overall profitability.
 Estimators can fine tune estimates based on specific areas of the job.
 Perhaps estimators were overestimating the time for pouring concrete on bids.
 Your company can then lower the bid amount to submit a more competitive bid.
 Or perhaps the number of hours needed on demolition were underestimated.
 Then, Estimators can then increase bid amount to protect project profits.
-Detailed time card information by cost code allows companies to fine tune bids to help us win more projects or increase profits.
+Detailed time card information by cost code allows companies to fine tune bids to help win more projects or increase profits.

 You want more information from your crew to make better strategic decisions.
 And your crew needs more information in the field and helpful digital tools to be more productive.
 But, you know that no one can handle more paperwork.
 Time card apps with scheduling provide a great level of detail to empower your mobile workforce.
 From their mobile device, they can view their schedules and tasks as well as document their time and labor activities to show where time is being spent to track construction productivity rates.
 Tracking hen you can track construction productivity rates, you can more closely track your profits.